Updated Aug. 26, 2019: There are major milestones we experience when we reach certain ages in life.

 Take advantage of your special enrollment period

 If you miss the deadline for Obamacare, you can still sign up for coverage under a special enrollment period around the time of your 26th birthday.
 It buys you some more time, allowing you to take advantage of open enrollment both 60 days before and after your 26th birthday.
-Take advantage of this opportunity and keep away penalty fees that can add up the more time you go uninsured.

 - Premium tax credits to help lower your premium